lambda-feedback/user-documentation/docs/intro/terminology.md

 ### Sets
 A set is an individual set of questions, and is contained within a module.
 In a university setting, a set would correspond to an individual homework/tutorial sheet.

+### Structured Tutorial
+This section lies within the "Help" panel which appears upon clicking on the "Help" button.
+It is encouraged to be the first piece of guidance for the student before they look at the "Worked Solution", or "Final Answer".
+Thus, this section aims only to state the steps required to arrive at each stage of working within the solution.

+This is an optional section, and so does not have to be included in any question.

 ### Student
 From the perspective of LambdaFeedback, a student is someone who responds to problem sets.
 And so, a student's account only has permissions to view and respond to problem sets.

 ### Teacher
 From the perspective of LambdaFeedback, a teacher is someone who creates and manages problem sets.
 And so, a teacher's account has permissions to create, edit, and delete specific sets, questions, or parts.
 A teacher also holds all permissions that a student has.

-### Tutorial
-This section lies within the "Help" panel which appears upon clicking on the "Help" button.
-It is encouraged to be the first piece of guidance for the student before they look at the "Worked Solution", or "Final Answer".
-Thus, this section aims only to state the steps required to arrive at each stage of working within the solution.

-This is an optional section, and so does not have to be included in any question.

 ### Worked Solution
 This section lies within the "Help" panel which appears upon clicking on the "Help" button.
 It serves as the container for the working out of a question, where there is a clear distinction between the working, and the final answer.
 Furthermore, this section may be split into several steps which the student can navigate, where further steps can be hidden until reached.